pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 was set up, as follows:

 - A Legibility: All letters distinct.
-- B Legibility: The edges of the letters begin to blur.&nbsp;{%- include columnbreak.html canvas=267 col=2 -%}&nbsp;
+- B Legibility: The edges of the letters begin to blur. {% include columnbreak.html canvas=267 col=2 %}
 - C Legibility: The tops of the "o's" and "a's" are blotted over solid, but the openings are still clear in the "o's", "d's", "p's", and "b's."
 - D Legibility: Almost illegible.
 The openings of the "s's", "o's", "d's", etc., are blotted solid.
 Separate words can be deciphered but not read.
 - E Legibility: Absolute illegibility.